valuto/valuto-old/README.md

 make -f makefile.unix
 ```

-If you enjoy not spending time compiling, you can have a look at our (Docker container)[https://github.com/valuto/docker-valutod] or our (binary releases)[https://github.com/valuto/valuto/releases].
+If you enjoy not spending time compiling, you can have a look at our [Docker container](https://github.com/valuto/docker-valutod) or our [binary releases](https://github.com/valuto/valuto/releases).

 Where is the GUI?